 - (1) The member moving a motion either to reconsider or rescind must have voted on the prevailing side of the original motion, except in the case of a motion defeated on a tie, in which case any member who voted for the original motion may move the motion to reconsider or rescind. - A motion to reconsider should be used when a motion is passed or defeated at a meeting and a member wishes to reconsider the vote on the motion at the same meeting.
-If a motion is being reconsidered, the original motion is back on the floor as if the original mover of the motion had just made the motion: - (1) after a motion to reconsider is passed, the Chair reopens debate on the original motion; and - (2) after debate is closed, the Chair recalls for a vote on the original motion. - The same motion can only be reconsidered once during the same meeting, and a motion to reconsider cannot be reconsidered or rescinded. - (1) After an election has been held, a motion to reconsider is not required for the new Council to revisit decisions of the previous Council. - A motion to rescind should be used when a resolution is passed at one meeting and the member wishes to rescind the resolution at a different meeting.
-To rescind a resolution on a matter, the matter must: - (1) be included on the agenda through a notice of motion submitted in accordance with this bylaw; or - (2) be added to an agenda through an emergent business item in accordance with this bylaw. - 171 If a resolution is rescinded, the original motion is deemed null and void but it does not undo any actions that have been taken as a result of the resolution being passed. - 172 A motion to rescind cannot be reconsidered or rescinded. - 173 Motions to reconsider or rescind are debatable and cannot be amended.
+If a motion is being reconsidered, the original motion is back on the floor as if the original mover of the motion had just made the motion: - (1) after a motion to reconsider is passed, the Chair reopens debate on the original motion; and - (2) after debate is closed, the Chair calls for a vote on the original motion. - 171 The same motion can only be reconsidered once during the same meeting, and a motion to reconsider cannot be reconsidered or rescinded. - A motion to rescind should be used when a resolution is passed at one meeting and the member wishes to rescind the resolution at a different meeting.
+To rescind a resolution on a matter, the matter must: - (1) be included on the agenda through a notice of motion submitted in accordance with this bylaw; or - (2) be added to an agenda through an emergent business item in accordance with this bylaw. - 173 If a resolution is rescinded, the original motion is deemed null and void but it does not undo any actions that have been taken as a result of the resolution being passed. - 174 A motion to rescind cannot be reconsidered or rescinded. - 175 Motions to reconsider or rescind are debatable and cannot be amended.